Indian Institute of Information Technology, Design and Manufacturing, Kancheepuram: Student life

-Cultural festivals
+Institute Newsletter

+IIITDM Kancheepuram publishes a semi-regular Institute newsletter called "Margdarshan".
+The magazine introduces current affairs in the institute and provides a platform for the students to share their articles and views about campus life.
+Started in 2013, the newsletter celebrated the 10th anniversary of the Institute formation in 2017, with a roman numeral "X" shaped design in its cover.

+Festivals

 Samgatha

 Samgatha is IIITDM's inter-college cultural festival conducted every year in the month of March.
 It derives its name from the Sanskrit word "Samgatha"(सऽगथा) which means "Confluence".
 The fest consists of around 40 events.

 Vashisht

 Vashisht is IIITDM's inter-college technical festival conducted every year in the month of October.
 The fest originally was part of the techno-cultural fest "Samgatha".
 The first iteration of this fest was conducted in 2019.

 Student Bodies

 SSG

 SSG (acronym for Social Service Group) is institute sponsored social service group which undertakes numerous social and environmental initiatives.
 Ranging from eye checkup and blood donation camps to conducting cleanliness drive in zoos and beaches, SSG conducts more than 15 large scale volunteered programs in and around the college campus.
 It's the largest volunteer organization in the institute.